Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Outreach Seminar.md

 - Enviroment and coffe forrest forum.
 Three programmes; forrest and biodiversity, food and agriculture, climate change and disaster risk.

 Marc
-- Smart agriculture.
+- Smart agriculture in Cambodia.
 9 species of cover crops with small holder networks.
 Seed mixes and no till machinery.
-Methodologies developed for EU on remote sensing, practice based
+Methodologies developed for EU on remote sensing, practice based, wet and dry to reduce methane and later quantifying the credits.
+Many partners to do this pilot in the next 4 years.

+Rupsi
+- KPI admission.
+Punjab.
+Sustainable agriculture and organic cotton.
+Reviving the value chain by getting local artisans to